kafkayash/Autonomous_rover_project/README.md

 This repository contains the design, code, and documentation for my **Autonomous Rover** project.
 The rover uses sensors, embedded control, and decision-making algorithms to navigate environments without human intervention.

+Developed an intelligent, Wi-Fi-enabled autonomous land rover capable of real-time environmental monitoring and edge-based AI for object detection.
+Utilized ESP32 and ESP32-CAM for live streaming and sensor integration, implementing obstacle avoidance using ultrasonic and IMU sensor fusion.
+Designed a responsive web interface for live telemetry, integrating Edge Impulse-trained models for onboard computer vision without cloud dependency.
+This project was an extension of our gesture-controlled robot work, transforming it into a scalable, autonomous platform for surveillance, inspection, and smart navigation.

 ## Project Overview: